design-automation-edu/urban-prototyping-2018/changren/iteration2.md

 Good Window Ratio: 51.6% (GWR)

 When GWR is bigger than GBAR, that means we are having some really big buildings that possess too much good windows, whose area is too large to have a good GWR.
+(Beacuse GWR = the number of good windows/GFA）

 ![gras](imgs/I3P4.png)